hmhobart/tchousing/README.md

 # Scripts
 ___Stage 1__
-- creates the zoining layer and classifications needed for the following scripts __Stage 2__
+- creates the zoining layer and classifications needed for the following scripts.
+__Stage 2__
-- joins, reprojects, and clips all of the layers that are needed to create the geopackage that is analyzed in QGIS __Stage 3__
+- joins, reprojects, and clips all of the layers that are needed to create the geopackage that is analyzed in QGIS.
-- ?
+- also includes relevant land area calculations that compare the types of land and the mean cost of a parcel in the valley.

 ***
 # Outputs
 These scripts create a geopackage that can identify areas that are zoned for higher density development in Teton County.
-It can also give an idea of what the value of these developbable areass is.
+It can also give an idea of what the value of these developbable areas is.
 This is pictured in the maps included below.

 ## Map 1